Ben Ogden

-Benjamin "Ben" Ogden (born February 13, 2000) is an American cross-country skier.
+Benjamin Ogden (born February 13, 2000) is an American cross-country skier.
 He has been a member of the U.S. Cross Country Ski Team since 2019.
 Ogden made history in 2018 at the FIS Junior World Ski Championships in Goms, Switzerland, when he and his teammates secured a silver medal in the junior men's relay, which was the first ever medal for the U.S. men at a World Juniors Championship event.
-His website is, benogden.org.
+At the 2026 Winter Olympics, Ogden won a silver medal in the men's sprint, becoming the first American to win an Olympic medal in men's cross-country skiing since Bill Koch's silver in 1976.

 Early life

 Ogden grew up in Landgrove, Vermont.
 He and his older sister, Katharine, who is also a professional skier, were taught to ski by their father.
 As a young skier, he trained with the West River Nordic Club at the Wild Wings XC Center.

 Athletic career

 2017–2018: Juniors

 In 2018, Ogden became one of 12 skiers named to the squad for the FIS Nordic Junior World Ski Championships by U.S. Ski & Snowboard.
 Ogden, along with teammates Luke Jager, Hunter Wonders, and Gus Schumacher, won the silver medal in the 4 × 5 km relay race – the first ever medal for the U.S. men at the World Junior Ski Championships.
 Ogden skied the second leg of the relay, moving the team up from sixth to fourth place at the hand-off.